mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 It is probable that at some point the Emperor will appoint one of the Dukes of Deneb as sector duke, with authority over the subsector duchies.
 Whilst in the long term this might strengthen the sector economically and provide greater security, any such move would be so vigorously contested that it would be counterproductive in the short to medium term.
 Thus the present situation is allowed to continue even though it is not at all good for the region as a whole.

-An Imperial Navy Depot is located on the trailing side of Inar, close to the astrographical centre of the sector.
+An Imperial Navy Depot is located on the trailing side of Inar, close to the astrographical center of the sector.
 The depot is home to the Deneb Fleet, benefiting the local economy with its voracious need for high-tech components.
 The subsector fleet – the 257th – has its headquarters at Inar and works closely with the subsector duke but the sector fleet, on the other hand, tries to stay out of local politics.
 In this, it has mixed success.
 All major nobles in the sector have representatives at headquarters, who press for assets to be assigned to their regions or compete for naval contracts to benefit their subsector’s businesses.

 ASHASI Ashasi has the highest population in the subsector despite it being a hell-hole with a highly dense atmosphere.
 Its underground cities are overpopulated and run-down for the most part, although the ruling elite live in splendour, a result of natural decline and economic downturn, coupled with self-serving decisions.